drvinceknight/pfm/book/tools-for-mathematics/01-using-notebooks/why/main.md

 application that opens it is in fact a local web server in your browser.
 As such you do not have a choice and need to open it in the Jupyter interface.

+## Where can I find keyboard shortcuts for using Jupyter

+In a notebook if you go to the menu bar and click on `Help` followed by `Keyboard Shortcuts` you will find a number of helpful keyboard shortcuts.

+For example, when on a cell pressing `Esc` followed by `m` will turn the cell in to a markdown cell.

 ## What is markdown?

 As described here <https://www.markdownguide.org/getting-started/>: